JorjBauer/aiie/README.md

 ## Cold Reboot

 This resets much of the hardware to a default state and forces a reboot.
+It ejects any inserted disks.
 (You can get the self-test using this, too.)

 ## Drop to Monitor